jsorge/jsorge.net/Public/_posts/2026-09-03-coming-soon-to-arborist-and-baseplate.textbundle/text.md

 I've also saved the best for last: Baseplate has a brand new icon that _I am in love with_.
 The fine folks at [The Iconfactory](https://seadev.slack.com/archives/C04DUMZRY/p1785261580651979) had a great offer recently to help indie apps remake their icons and I jumped on it.
 I could not be happier with the result and can't wait for you to see it on your home screen!

 I'm targeting the iOS 27 launch day for Baseplate 2.0, though it may be the end of September.
-We'll find out that date [on September 9th](https://www.apple.com/newsroom/in-the-loop/2026/08/surprise-and-shine/) 😀.
+We'll find out the OS launch date [on September 9th](https://www.apple.com/newsroom/in-the-loop/2026/08/surprise-and-shine/) 😀.